ScottLegrove/HoneyDueAndroid/README.md

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###
+This is a test to see if everything is working ok
 * Summary of set up
 * Configuration
 * Dependencies